-Master of Education in Educational Psychology— Applied Cognition and Development
+Master of Education (M.Ed.) in Educational Psychology, Applied Cognition & Development

 Offered online through the Mary Frances Early College of Education, the University of Georgia’s online M.Ed. in Educational Psychology, Applied Cognition, and Development program explores the impact of human cognitive, motivational, and developmental processes in education and practice.
 It is designed with a secondary area of focus in either learning with technology, learning across the lifespan, qualitative approaches to education, or development of high intellectual capability, depending on your personal subject matter interests.
 Graduates typically go on to careers in various non-clinical educational, training, or research support settings in schools, the military, or colleges and universities.
 Graduates also find positions in areas addressing lifespan development, religious education, and educational technology.